-The Audit Committee held seven meetings during the year, all of which were attended by the Company's auditor.
+The Audit Committee held eight meetings during the year, six of which were attended by the Company's auditor.

-The following matters were handled at the Audit Committee meetings:
+The following matters were addressed at the Audit Committee meetings:

-- Interim reports review prior to approval by the Board of Directors. - Status of internal control and risk analysis, and evaluation of the structures and efficiency of internal control. - Auditors' reports on the review of the annual accounts, the interim report for the third quarter, "early warning" and internal control. - Audit plan and auditors' fees, and evaluation of auditors' work and independence. - Evaluation of the requirement for an internal audit function for recommendation to the Board of Directors. - IT Security Policy review prior to approval by the Board of Directors. - Status of ongoing disputes and legal matters standing item at all meetings.
+- Interim reports review prior to approval by the Board of Directors. - Status of internal control and risk analysis, and evaluation of the structures and efficiency of internal control. - Auditors' reports on the review of the annual accounts, the interim report for the third quarter, "early warning" and internal control. - Audit plan and auditors' fees as well as evaluation of the work and independence of the auditors. - Evaluation of the requirement for an internal audit function for recommendation to the Board of Directors. - IT Security Policy review prior to approval by the Board of Directors. - Status of ongoing disputes and legal matters standing item at all meetings. - The effects of upcoming changes in accounting principles related to finance leasing.